Best practices for autoscale

 - Autoscale detects flapping and aborts the scale attempt.
-You'll see a log type of
+You see a log type of

 Flappingin this situation.
-If you see this, consider whether your thresholds are too narrow.
+If you see this log type, consider whether your thresholds are too narrow.

 - Autoscale detects flapping but is still able to successfully scale.
-You'll see a log type of
+You see a log type of

 FlappingOccurredin this situation.
-If you see this, the autoscale engine has attempted to scale (for example, from 4 instances to 2), but has determined that this would cause flapping.
-Instead, the autoscale engine has scaled to a different number of instances (for example, using 3 instances instead of 2), which no longer causes flapping, so it has scaled to this number of instances.
+If you see this log type, the autoscale engine has attempted to scale (for example, from four instances to two) but has determined that this change would cause flapping.
+Instead, the autoscale engine has scaled to a different number of instances (for example, using three instances instead of two), which no longer causes flapping, so it has scaled to this number of instances.

-You can also use an Activity Log alert to monitor the health of the autoscale engine.
-Here are examples to create an Activity Log Alert to monitor all autoscale engine operations on your subscription or to create an Activity Log Alert to monitor all failed autoscale scale in/scale out operations on your subscription.
+You can also use an activity log alert to monitor the health of the autoscale engine.
+One example shows how to create an activity log alert to monitor all autoscale engine operations on your subscription.
+Another example shows how to create an activity log alert to monitor all failed autoscale scale-in/scale-out operations on your subscription.

 In addition to using activity log alerts, you can also configure email or webhook notifications to get notified for scale actions via the notifications tab on the autoscale setting.

 To ensure the security of data in transit to Azure Monitor, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
-Older versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable and while they still currently work to allow backwards compatibility, they are not recommended, and the industry is quickly moving to abandon support for these older protocols.
+Older versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable.
+Although they still currently work to allow backwards compatibility, we don't recommend them.
+The industry is quickly moving to abandon support for these older protocols.

-The PCI Security Standards Council has set a deadline of June 30th, 2018 to disable older versions of TLS/SSL and upgrade to more secure protocols.
-Once Azure drops legacy support, if your agents can't communicate over at least TLS 1.2 you wouldn't be able to send data to Azure Monitor Logs.
+The PCI Security Standards Council has set a deadline of June 30, 2018, to disable older versions of TLS/SSL and upgrade to more secure protocols.
+After Azure drops legacy support, if your agents can't communicate over at least TLS 1.2, you won't be able to send data to Azure Monitor Logs.

-We recommend you do NOT explicit set your agent to only use TLS 1.2 unless absolutely necessary.
+We recommend that you don't explicitly set your agent to only use TLS 1.2 unless necessary.
 Allowing the agent to automatically detect, negotiate, and take advantage of future security standards is preferable.
-Otherwise you may miss the added security of the newer standards and possibly experience problems if TLS 1.2 is ever deprecated in favor of those newer standards.
+Otherwise, you might miss the added security of the newer standards and possibly experience problems if TLS 1.2 is ever deprecated in favor of those newer standards.